kissdestinator/PointsMap/README.md

   - Keep the Makefile up to date (if you do not know read the next convention),
   - Ask questions, demand answers,
   - Have fun.

+  Questions from Lucas:
+  - Could you explain how MakeFile works?
+(Links, oral explanation, anything, thanks in advance).
+  Other remarks:
+  - Created new branch called "inDevelopement" - please use that for colborative work on unfinished code,
+  - We will merge it to master when the code is "stable".